Sohou08/Hadoop-Spark/file_format/readme.md

 ### 7. ORC

-An ORC file contains groups of row data called stripes, along with auxiliary information in a file footer.
+ORC file contains groups of row data called stripes, along with auxiliary information in a file footer.
 At the end of the file a postscript holds compression parameters and the size of the compressed footer.
 The default stripe size is 250 MB.
 Large stripe sizes enable large, efficient reads from HDFS.
 The ORC improves performance reading, writing, and processing in Hive (Suitable for OLAP query), lightweight file and compressible (ZLIB by default).
 It support also the supplementary compression via LZO, Snappy as well other type.
 ORC reduce the size of the original data up to 75%.
 ORC does not support schema evolution